-Appraising is a constantly changing profession.
-Every year, it seems, appraisers are asked to include extra information or have steps added to their process.
-All of this is to ensure the end user has the best data to be had.
-In order to stay current with the constantly changing requirements, Anderson Appraisal, LLC is always testing additional tools and tweaking processes in order to increase efficiency so we can do more work for faster.
-At Anderson Appraisal, LLC we know that time is important to everybody, so we've listed some tips you can do to accelerate the process every time you order an appraisal from Anderson Appraisal, LLC.
+The appraisal profession is continuously evolving.
+Regularly, it seems, appraisers are asked to present more information or have steps added to their appraisal process.
+All to guarantee the end user receives the best data available.
+To keep up with the continuously changing requirements, Anderson Appraisal, LLC is always seeking new tools and tweaking processes to increase efficiency so we can do more work for our customers.
+At Anderson Appraisal, LLC we know that time is important to everybody, so below are a few things you can do to lower turn times when you order an appraisal with Anderson Appraisal, LLC.

 - Are you ordering appraisals online?

-- When you order online, you get automatic e-mail confirmations that the assignment was received, and fast, secure .PDF format report delivery.
-It's the single biggest time saver available to both of us!
-No longer do we have to re-key information from a fax, and nor will you wonder whether the order was received.
+- When you order online, you get automatic e-mail confirmations that the order was received, and fast, secure .PDF format report delivery.
+This tip single-handedly will save the most time!
+No longer do we have to re-key information from a fax, and you don't have to wonder whether we received the request.

 - Are you providing complete and accurate information about the subject property?

 - There's nothing like being one number off on the street address to add unnecessary time to an appraisal assignment.
-And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+Unique identifiers like a tax parcel number, plat map number, or subdivision name is great information to include with your request.
+We even welcome lists of recent sales in the area — remember, however, that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-If you have any questions about your property or an appraisal we're working on for you, feel free to call us at
+If you have any questions about your property or a job we're working on for you, don't hesitate to contact us

-- Let us know up front of the property's distinct characteristics.
+- Tell us up front of the property's distinct elements.

-- Confirming an inspection time and date with the homeowner can be one of the most time consuming tasks in the appraisal process.
-Some current homeowners are justifiably uncomfortable with the notion an unknown persons wants to come in their home, look around, and make abundant notes.
-Not uncommonly they think they have to make the place spotless before the appraiser comes by, with the belief that will increase the value.
-And will choose to not schedule the appraisal inspection until it is cleaned.
+- One of the most tedious tasks of the appraisal process is confirming an inspection date with the homeowner.
+Many homeowners are justifiably uncomfortable with the notion an unknown persons wants to come in their home, look around, and take copious notes.
+Not uncommonly they think they have to make the place spotless before the appraisal inspection, thinking that will increase the value.
+So they choose to not schedule the appointment until they have cleaned.

-Coming directly from you -- someone they are working with on their loan -- a short explanation about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely shorten the appraisal inspection time.
-Please feel free to point your clients to our website, where we have several pages of helpful information for homeowners as well as others describing the appraisal process.
-They can even call us if they want to meet the staff and learn more about our services.
-And tell them it's in their interest to set the appointment without delay!
+Hearing from you -- a person they've been working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and likely decrease the time it takes to inspect a home.
+I encourage you to point your customers to this website, where we have several pages of relevant information for homeowners as well as others describing the appraisal process.
+Have them call us if they want to familiarize themselves with the staff and our services.
+And tell them it benefits them to set the appointment soon!

 - No more phone and fax tag.
 Up-to-the-minute status updates are available online, anytime, 24/7.
-As we complete each important milestone in an assignment, that information is instantly available to you online.
-There's no faster or easier way to keep track of the status of your report.
+As each important milestone in an assignment is completed, that information is instantly available to you online.
+It's never been easier and faster to keep track of the status of your report.